 Document Shredding is One Important Way to Limit Identity Theft

-Identity theft is a serious problem – and it is not something that happens only “to other people.”
+Identity theft is a serious problem, and it is not something that happens only to other people.
 In fact, a report from Javelin Strategy and Research estimated that in 2010, 8.1 million adults in the United States were victims of identity theft, leading to overall losses of $37 billion.

 According to the Better Business Bureau, despite fears of phishing and other online scams, “most ‘garden variety’ identity theft does not involve cyberspace…. most identity thieves still rely on tried-and-true methods to get their hands on your paper records – real documents that can serve as the basis for their dirty work.”

+Identity thieves find new ways to steal information every day, and it often happens so discretely you would never notice until it was too late.
 All of this explains why paper shredding and other simple steps are recommended so often as ways for individuals to protect themselves from identity theft – by limiting access to sensitive information before it can fall into the wrong hands.